Destructive Operations (Embryotomy)

 - Cranioclasm: crushing of the cranium.

-- Cephalotripsy: crushing of the whole head including the base of
+- Cephalotripsy: crushing of the whole head including the base of the skull.

 - Retained after-coming head of a dead foetus.